Editor’s Note: We’re digging into our ample archives to find some great articles you might have missed over the years. This one comes from 2014.

 Teaching my daughter how to use a straw.
 My wife beat me to “That’s what he said!”

 No. 5: “She’s so cute, I just want to eat her.”

 Can’t remember when or why I said it, but does it matter?
 When those words come out of your mouth, translate into adult connotations, and you realize you’re talking about your daughter? :: shiver ::

 No. 6: “Did you just put that whole thing in your mouth?!”

 After Sienna gobbled an entire string cheese without chewing forcing her cheeks to look like she’d been gathering nuts for the winter.

-Doesn’t really apply to a girl, but it still generated a sideways look between my wife and I. You parents of boys are sure to love saying that one for the first time!
+Doesn’t really apply to a girl, but it still generated a sideways look between me and my wife.
+Parents of boys are sure to love saying that one for the first time!

-BONUS: One thing new and soon-to-be parents might not know is that kids sometimes take time to learn how to use their tongues correctly (:: face-palm ::) meaning that the letter L often gives them trouble.
-Hence, I bring you the following interaction that had our daughter standing with such gloriously proud and pure look on her face:
+BONUS: One thing new and soon-to-be parents might not know is that kids sometimes take time to learn how to use their tongues correctly (:: facepalm::) meaning that the letter “L” often gives them trouble.
+Hence, I bring you the following interaction that had our daughter standing with such a gloriously proud and pure look on her face:

 Me: “Sienna, what do you want for dinner?”